arzwa/Whale.jl/README.md

 insertnode!(getlca(t, "ATHA", "ATRI"), name="wgd")
 ```

-and we obtain a reference model object
+and we obtain a reference model object, here we will use a constant-rates
+model

 ```julia
 params = ConstantDLWGD(λ=0.1, μ=0.2, q=[0.2, 0.1], η=0.9, p=zeros(l))